kuwv/python-superstate/README.md

 ## Attribution

-Fluidstate is forked from https://github.com/nsi-iff/fluidity created by Rodrigo Manhães.
+Superstate is forked from https://github.com/nsi-iff/fluidity created by Rodrigo Manhães.